OGRECave/ogre/Docs/src/ogre-shadows.md

 @include Samples/Media/materials/programs/GLSL/DepthShadowmapReceiverFp.glsl

 Additionally this file implements percentage closest filtering.
-To use unfiltered shadow mapping, comment out the PCF block as noted and uncomment the Non-PCF block.
-Note that after doing this, the uSTexWidth and uSTexHeight variables are likely to be optimized away and so you should uncomment these variables in the materials script as well.
+To use unfiltered shadow mapping, comment out the PCF define.

 ## Debugging Shadows
 Since shadows are a difficult subject, so it is a good idea to have the Shadow Map